 Yet it’s a mystery to many entrepreneurs, even as public companies must publish the details of their income statements quarterly.
-(Apple, for example, made $32.3 billion in gross profit in Q2 2021.)
+(Apple, for example, made $90.1 billion in revenue with a 43.06% gross margin in Q4 2022.)

 Other companies have exploited outsiders’ perception of corporate finance as a black box.
 Enron, infamously, conjured revenue from projections, made losses vanish from its books, and touted a too-good-to-be-true income statement that many believed for far too long.